Rod Temperton: Film work

-In 1979, Temperton and Barry Blue co-wrote the song "Keep Tomorrow For Me".
-Heatwave performed it on the soundtrack for the movie Escape to Athena.
+In 1979, Temperton and Barry Blue co-wrote the song "Keep Tomorrow for Me".
+Heatwave performed it on the soundtrack for the film Escape to Athena.

-In 1982, Temperton wrote the music to "Someone in the Dark", recorded by Michael Jackson, and produced by Quincy Jones, for the movie E.T. the Extra-Terrestrial, with lyrics by Alan and Marilyn Bergman.
+In 1982, Temperton wrote the music to "Someone in the Dark", recorded by Michael Jackson, and produced by Quincy Jones, for the film E.T. the Extra-Terrestrial, with lyrics by Alan and Marilyn Bergman.

 In 1986, Temperton was nominated for the Academy Award for Best Original Song for "Miss Celie's Blues (Sister)", which he wrote with Quincy Jones and Lionel Richie for the film The Color Purple.
 (Richie won the award for "Say You, Say Me", from White Nights.)
-He was also nominated for Best Original Score, along with the 11 other composers, including Jones, who worked on The Color Purple's soundtrack.
+He was also nominated for Best Original Score, along with the 11 other composers, including Jones, who worked on The Color Purples soundtrack.

 Later in 1986, the buddy cop film Running Scared was released, featuring five new songs by Temperton, including "Sweet Freedom", performed by Michael McDonald, and "Man Size Love", performed by Klymaxx.
 Temperton also wrote the film's score.